If You Like This Wine, Try That: Your Guide to Finding Similar Wines You'll Love

 What "Similar" Actually Means in Wine

 Most people, when they look for a wine similar to one they love, are thinking about flavor.
 That seems logical.
-It's also why the search keeps failing.
+It's also why the search keeps failing, because too often, the flavor descriptions are either cryptic, or they are just not nuanced, precise, or clear enough.

-Flavor and style descriptions in wine are often confusing and seem to lack the precision you want.
-"Cherry" appears on the tasting notes of a pale, light-bodied Beaujolais and a deep, extracted Amarone.
+For instance, the flavor of "cherry" appears on the tasting notes of a pale, light-bodied Beaujolais and a deep, extracted Amarone.
 They are completely different wines.
 "Fruity" describes a $9 sweet rosé and a serious Grenache from the Southern Rhone.
 Dry wines range from crisp, acidic whites to heavy, oaky California Cabs.
 The words sound the same; the wines do not drink the same.
 Chasing flavor or style descriptors will steer you toward the wrong bottle more often than not.

 Each of the six guides below was built around these structural markers, drawn from real episodes where we tasted the wines, discussed and deconstructed them, talked through what connects them to other wines, explored what foods they pair with well, and gave them really honest ratings and reviews.
 These guides were not assembled from generic wine knowledge.
-They were written because after five years of podcasting and 125,000+ downloads across 53 countries, we know exactly which questions wine drinkers actually ask, and what they need to hear in order to actually try something new.
+They were written because after five years of podcasting and 125,000+ downloads with listeners in more than 5 countries, we know exactly which questions wine drinkers actually ask, and what they are looking for when they want to try something new.

 If You Love Pinot Noir

 Pinot Noir drinkers are among the most loyal in the wine world, and there's a reason for that.
 What they love isn't exactly a flavor.
 It's a feeling.
-Pinot has a lightness and an elegance that makes it feel effortless with food, with conversation, with basically any situation.
-The tannins are soft enough that you don't need to plan your dinner around the wine.
-The acidity keeps it alive and interesting.
-The cherry and earth notes are specific enough to be interesting, restrained enough to stay out of the way.
+Pinot has a lightness and an elegance that makes it feel effortless when you drink and and fantastic with food.
+The tannins are generally soft, and complement the flavor of the wine by creating a clean, dry ending on the taste.
+The high acidity makes it feel alive and energetic.
+The cherry and earth notes are beautiful, complex, and reserved.
+At its best, it is not a punch-you-in-the-face wine, but rather a sophisticated experience.

 Pinot is also, for a lot of drinkers, the wine that first made them take wine seriously.
-Which is why it can be expensive.
+Unfortunately, it can also be very expensive.
+In fact, the most expensive wines in the world are Pinot Noirs from Burgundy.
 The grape is famously finicky, prone to rot, only really expressive in a handful of climates, and priced accordingly.

 If You Love Malbec

-A lot of people's real wine journey starts with Malbec, and it makes complete sense.
+A lot of people's wine journey beyond the basics like Cabernet Sauvignon and Merlot starts with Malbec, and it makes complete sense why.
 Malbec is bold without being punishing.
 Dark-fruited, smooth, forgiving, relatively easy to find at almost every price point from $9 to $35.
 It overdelivers at the $12 to $18 range more consistently than almost any other red.
 And the tannin is firm enough to feel serious without the aggressive grip that can make other bold reds feel like homework.

-The result is that Malbec creates more stuck drinkers than any other wine we've encountered.
-People who've been buying the same bottle for five years and genuinely want to try something new but don't know where to start.
+The result is that Malbec creates more "unstuck" drinkers than any other wine we've encountered.
+People who've been buying the same bottle for years and genuinely want to try something new but don't know where to start often find their "gateway" wine in Malbec.
 The guide we built for Malbec drinkers covers both directions: wines that are close enough to feel safe, and wines that are far enough to feel like discovery.

-Primitivo from Puglia is what we call the direct swap.
+Primitivo from Puglia is another great option that is poorly known.
 It's genetically related to Zinfandel, drinks like a richer Malbec cousin with dried fig and black pepper instead of blueberry and chocolate, and solid bottles come in regularly under $15.
 Nero d'Avola from Sicily shares the same dark fruit weight with a spice and herbal note that Malbec doesn't have, another strong value option.
 Grenache (or Garnacha if it's from Spain, same grape) is the move if you want to stay dark-fruited and approachable but go lighter and more food-flexible: less tannin, warmer and fruitier, the most versatile wine on the list when it comes to what you eat with it.
 Syrah is where you go when Malbec has started feeling predictable: everything Malbec does, Syrah does and then adds black pepper, smoked meat, and a complexity that rewards attention in a way the more easygoing Malbec doesn't always.
 Zinfandel is the American bold-red cousin, jammier and spicier.
+While it is the same grape as Primitivo, the American version is bigger and bolder.
 And Pinotage from South Africa is the adventurous pick: bold, dark-fruited, with a distinctive smokiness that is either its signature or its flaw depending on how you feel about smoked meat in a wine glass.

 If You Love Cabernet Sauvignon

-Cabernet Sauvignon is the anchor of the American wine market for a reason.
-It delivers exactly what a lot of drinkers want from a serious red: firm tannin, dark fruit (blackberry, cassis, cedar) and a finish that doesn't quit.
-It pairs perfectly with the foods most people cook and order for dinner.
+Cabernet Sauvignon is the anchor of the American wine market, and although we are not the biggest fans, when many people think about red wine, they start with Cabernet Sauvignon.
+It delivers exactly what a lot of drinkers want from a serious red: firm tannin, dark fruit (blackberry, black cherry, cedar) and a finish that punches you in the face.
+It pairs well with the foods with red meat and bold stews.
 It exists at every price point from $8 to $800.
-And it's consistent enough that once you find a producer you trust, you can buy without thinking.
+And it's consistent enough that once you find a producer you trust, you can buy it without thinking.

 What a lot of Cab drinkers don't know is that they're already drinking part of a larger family and might not realize it.
-Bordeaux blends are mostly Cabernet, with Merlot and sometimes Cabernet Franc or Petit Verdot blended in for complexity.
+Bordeaux blends are mostly Cabernet, with Merlot and sometimes Cabernet Franc or Petit Verdot blended in to add some complexity and firmness.
 When you open a Napa Meritage or a value bottle from the Medoc, you're already in Cab territory.
 You just have a slightly different cast of characters in the blend.
 Our Cabernet guide uses that family tree as the map.

 Merlot is the most immediate step: same Bordeaux family, same dark fruit vocabulary, but softer and more velvety in the tannin and more immediately drinkable without needing a steak in hand.
-Bordeaux blends show you what Cab looks like in its natural habitat, with more layers and more complexity from the blend.
-Carménère is one of our favorite recommendations for Cab drinkers, descended from the same lineage as Cabernet Franc, grown almost exclusively in Chile, with the same structural weight as Cab but a distinctive green pepper and tobacco note that makes it immediately identifiable and interesting, and usually available for under $20.
+Carménère is one of our favorite recommendations for Cab drinkers, descended from the same lineage as Cabernet Franc, grown almost exclusively in Chile, with the same structural weight as Cab but a distinctive green pepper and tobacco flavors that makes it both immediately identifiable and interesting, and usually available for under $20.
 Tannat from Uruguay or France is for the drinker who felt like Cab's tannin was the best part and wants more of it.
 It carries some of the highest tannin levels of any red grape, an earthier and more rustic profile, and an age-worthiness that rivals serious Bordeaux.
 Rioja Reserva (Tempranillo) gives you real structure and oak presence in a familiar weight class but with cherry, tobacco, and vanilla instead of blackberry and cedar.
 And Barolo, made from Nebbiolo in Piedmont, is where most serious Cab drinkers eventually end up: massive tannin, high acidity, dried cherry and rose and truffle, the wine that changes the way you think about what a bold red can be.

 Wines Similar to Cabernet Sauvignon